-For your first project you will design and make a wall clock using jarrah or Tasmanian oak or radiata pine, or a combination of these timbers.
-For your second project you will exam your home environment to identify a need for which you will create a small furniture item where often your parents, or other family members are your clients and you will consult with them to design and manufacture the furniture item to meet your client's needs, wants and specifications.
+For your second project you will create a wall or table clock using pine, jarrah or Tasmanian oak or radiata pine, or a combination of these timbers.

+Your parents or other family members are your clients and you will consult with them to design and manufacture the furniture items to meet your client's needs, wants and specifications.